mughalHaider/PolicyKhata-Policies/readme.md

 ---

-> **Disclaimer:** Calculations provided by PolicyKhata are for reference purposes only.
+> **Disclaimer:** Calculations provided by Rate Book are for reference purposes only.
 Please verify with official insurance providers before making any financial decisions.